 2. Labor Force

 Skilled and well-trained employees contribute greatly to increased production.
-Employees that have received adequate training may work faster and more efficiently, ensuring that the production process runs smoothly.
+Employees who have received adequate training may work faster and more efficiently, ensuring that the production process runs smoothly.
 Businesses can also temporarily enhance production capacity by altering work shifts or adding overtime to satisfy rising demand.

 3. Materials and Supply Chain